Zero-Shot 3D Shape Correspondence: Experiments

 \subsection{Semantic Regions Generation and Matching Results}

 \textbf{Baseline} We use BLIP2 \cite{li2023blip2} model as a baseline, where we feed it with the $k$ rendered views from section \ref{class_type_proposal} to query semantic regions and mapping.

 We report the results in Table \ref{tab:srgenaccTable} for the generated semantic regions in terms of the SRGen-F1 metric.
 Surprisingly, our proposed approach that employs ChatGPT outperforms BLIP2 with a huge margin despite the fact that our approach does not have access to the rendered images.
 This demonstrates the in-context learning capabilities of ChatGPT.
-We can also compare the semantic mapping $M^{12}$ in the same fashion as the semantic regions by matching the keys and values of the generated mapping with those of the ground-truth mapping.
-However, we did not succeed in obtaining a valid mapping from BLIP2, so we report only our scores in Table \ref{tab:srgenaccTable}.
+We can also compare the semantic mapping $M^{12}$ in the same fashion as the semantic regions by matching the keys and values of the generated mapping with those of the ground-truth mapping. {However, we did not succeed in obtaining a valid mapping from BLIP2 as it accepts only one image at a time, and the prompt is limited to 512 tokens, which can be insufficient for in-context learning prompts.
+Therefore, we report only our scores in Table \ref{tab:srgenaccTable}.}